brettjrea/a2/breakdown.md

 We can write this expression in an equivalent form by factoring it.
 To do this, we can use the factoring method of grouping.
 First, we can factor out a common factor of 2 from all terms to get `2(x^2 + 2x + 1)`.
 Then, we can factor the quadratic trinomial inside the parentheses as `(x + 1)^2`.
 So, our final factored form is `2(x + 1)^2`.

 In this example, we interpreted the structure of an expression and wrote it in an equivalent form by factoring it.
 This can be useful for solving equations or simplifying expressions.

+Factoring is a process of rewriting an expression as a product of simpler expressions.
+In this case, we want to factor the expression `2x^2 + 4x + 2` into an equivalent form that is easier to work with.

+One way to do this is by using the factoring method of grouping.
+This involves grouping terms in the expression and factoring out common factors.
+Here’s how we can apply this method to our expression:

+First, we can factor out a common factor of 2 from all terms in the expression.
+This gives us `2(x^2 + 2x + 1)`.

+Next, we can focus on the quadratic trinomial inside the parentheses: `x^2 + 2x + 1`.
+This trinomial can be factored into `(x + 1)(x + 1)` or `(x + 1)^2`.
+Substituting this back into our original expression, we get `2(x + 1)^2`.

+So, by factoring the expression `2x^2 + 4x + 2` using the method of grouping, we have obtained an equivalent form: `2(x + 1)^2`.
+This factored form is often easier to work with when solving equations or simplifying expressions.

 ---